aecyberpro/aecyberpro.github.io/general/_posts/2025-4-30-Account-Takeover-BOLA-Hospital-Management-System-EMR.md

 3/28/2025: Reported the vulnerability to the developer

-4/30/2025: No further communication was received from the developer
+3/29/2025: The developer acknowledged the vulnerability.
+No further communication has been received from the developer.

+4/30/2025: Published the vulnerability

 4/30/2025: Applied to Mitre for a CVE